 OPTION 1 – Delete it

-“After an RTS frame is transmitted, the STA shall perform the CTS procedure, as defined in 10.3.2.7 (CTS and DMG CTS procedure).
-If the RTS frame transmission fails, the SRC for the MSDU or MMPDU and the SSRC are incremented.
-This process shall continue until the number of attempts to transmit that MSDU or MMPDU reaches dot11ShortRetryLimit

 OPTION 2 – Change SRC and SSRC to LRC and SLRC

 “After an RTS frame is transmitted, the STA shall perform the CTS procedure, as defined in 10.3.2.7 (CTS and DMG CTS procedure).
-If the RTS frame transmission fails, the SRC for the MSDU or MMPDU and the SSRC are incremented.
-This process shall continue until the number of attempts to transmit that MSDU or MMPDU reaches dot11ShortRetryLimit
+If the RTS frame transmission fails, the LRC for the MSDU or MMPDU and the SLRC are incremented.
+This process shall continue until the number of attempts to transmit that MSDU or MMPDU reaches dot11LongRetryLimit

 OPTION 3 - Delete references to MSDU and MMPDU, and only increment SSRC if RTS/CTS fails.

 “After an RTS frame is transmitted, the STA shall perform the CTS procedure, as defined in 10.3.2.7 (CTS and DMG CTS procedure).
-If the RTS frame transmission fails, the SRC for the MSDU or MMPDU and the SSRC are incremented.
-This process shall continue until the number of attempts to transmit that MSDU or MMPDU reaches dot11ShortRetryLimit
+If the RTS frame transmission fails, the SSRC is incremented.

 Below I have chosen Option #2 as this has the least changes.